-Our Perfect Pet course teaches you 32 games to train your dog.
-And we guarantee you'll have fun along the way.
-The course focuses on five key areas - building a great relationship with your dog, teaching them to walk on a loose lead, to come back when called, to enjoy being handled and groomed and it also teaches them to have good manners when meeting and greeting people and other dogs.
+Our course teaches you 32 games to train your dog - and we guarantee you'll have fun along the way.
+The course focuses on five key areas - building a great relationship with your dog, teaching them to walk on a loose lead, come back when called, enjoy being handled and groomed and to have good manners when meeting and greeting people and other dogs.

 Training is not a luxury, but an essential.
-And now you've worked through the booklet to find out what things your dog loves, there isn't really an excuse not to get on with training.
+And now you've worked through this booklet to find the things your dog loves, there isn't really an excuse not to get on with training.